 There’s a direct correlation, but if you’re anything like me, you don’t always think about it that way.

-A few years ago, right after Carl and I got married, we moved to Nashville — a town where I didn’t know anyone but him.
+Right after Carl and I got married, we moved to Nashville — a town where I didn't know anyone but him.
 The truth?
 I’ve never been so lonely in my life.

 Don't get me wrong, our first year of marriage was great.
 BUT, a great husband doesn’t replace the need for great girlfriends.

 I was desperately lonely, crying about it on a regular basis, wishing more than anything that I had some friends in this strange new city.